-- 3. This is the final update of the Strategic Risk Register within the 2022/23 financial year reporting period. - 4.
-A revision of the Corporate Plan 2021-25 was approved by Full Council on 17 November 2021 and the Strategic Risk Register was reviewed to ensure it remained aligned to the new plan.
-Of key importance has been improving the way mitigation is presented in the report.
-Whilst general commentary provided by risk owners is usually detailed, and relevant the mitigations need to have clear timescales and lines of responsibility to enable the Audit Committee to track their delivery and be assured that the risks are being sufficiently managed. - 5.
-The application of the Risk Management Framework within the Isle of Wight Council has been subject to an internal audit revisit and has now been granted an outcome of "Assurance."
-The majority of actions identified as a result of the initial audit had been completed.
-All policies that underpin the annual governance statement have been refreshed and reviewed, except for the finance policies which are currently being addressed.
-A refresh of the council's Policy Framework is underway which will provide an action plan to support the maintenance of all council policies including their effective and regular review.
+- 3. This is the quarter one update of the Strategic Risk Register within the 2023/24 financial year reporting period. - 4.
+A revision of the Corporate Plan 2021-25 was approved by Full Council on 17 November 2021 and the Strategic Risk Register was reviewed to ensure it remained aligned to the new plan. - 5.
+The application of the Risk Management Framework within the Isle of Wight Council has been subject to an internal audit revisit and has outcome of "Assurance."
+All policies that underpin the annual governance statement have been refreshed and reviewed, except for the finance policies which will be completed by the end of September.
+A refresh of the council's Policy Framework has been undertaken and reported through the Corporate Scrutiny Committee.
+A process is now in place to support the maintenance of those council policies identified as key to the underpinning of the annual governance statement, including their effective and regular review. - 6.
+Regular meetings to discuss, update and monitor service risks are being held across all service areas.